 Pursue improvements in septic system ordinance compliance, property owner education and low interest loan awareness with Sherburne County.
 An initial meeting to outline strategies was held on December 8, 2020.

-Zebra mussel detectors, constructed by Eagle Scout Alex Collins (see photo at left) and distributed to member lake associations to monitor this invasive.
+Zebra mussel detectors in 2018 were constructed by Eagle Scout Alex Collins (see photo at left) and distributed to member lake associations to monitor this invasive.